OUR SERVICES

 YOUTH PREVENTION EDUCATION

-The CAC’s Outreach and Prevention Specialist provides age-appropriate lessons in the classroom with students’ regular teaching staff present.
+The CAC’s Prevention Educators, Laura and Wendy, provide age-appropriate lessons in the classroom with students’ regular teaching staff present.
 Lessons vary by age, but include the following general concepts:

 Elementary Students